5ak1r/eggbot/README.md

 ### v0.0.2

 Containerisation implemented.
 Still learning basics of containerisation so this may not be perfect right now.
+Also got a workflow going (if it ever works)!

 ### v0.0.1